Nando-suka/Nando-suka/README.md

 ====
 # ⚡ At glance about me

-I am an Informatics Engineering student at [Mercu Buana University](https://www.mercubuana.ac.id) I like a few things, like Linux, Docker, Kubernetes, and Java.
+I am an Informatics Engineering student at [Mercu Buana University](https://www.mercubuana.ac.id) <br />
+I like a few things, like Linux, Docker, Kubernetes, and Java.

 <!--